novnc/noVNC/README.md

 ## Running noVNC

 KasmVNC has a built in web server and the web code is baked into KasmVNC.
 There are no instructions to provide, just install KasmVNC follow the instructions to configure and run it.

-## Development

-The noVNC code is webpacked for performance reasons.
-The CI pipeline in the KasmVNC project is responsible for building the web code and packaging it with KasmVNC.